Australian Vaccination-risks Network: NSW Parliament

 In a response to a parliamentary question about the AVN's statements regarding the MMR vaccine, in September 2012 the NSW Minister for Health and Minister for Medical Research said:

 "The Australian Vaccination Network has not provided accurate information to parents about the risks and benefits of immunisation.
 Any link between the measles vaccine and autism has been conclusively discredited by numerous studies and reviews by credible experts, including the World Health Organization, the American Academy of Paediatrics and the UK Medical Research Council."

 During the NSW parliamentary debate on the Health Legislation Amendment Bill 2013, the ALP's Andrew McDonald (Shadow Health Minister at the time) warned that the AVN's name and website were "designed to mislead unsuspecting community members to believe that a balanced view about immunisation is being presented" and that "When provoked, Australian Vaccination Network's fellow travellers can and do behave reprehensibly," while a Liberal state parliamentarian, Matt Kean, described the AVN as "a group of flat-earthers and wing-nuts who believe that vaccination is unnecessary.
 Indeed, the group has claimed that vaccination is harmful to individuals, which is contrary to all the scientific evidence."
 In further debate, members of parliament described the AVN as "placing children at risk", "negligent", "misleading" and "disreputable".

 The late NSW Greens MLC John Kaye lobbied against what he called AVN's "voodoo claims and conspiracy theories".
 Describing AVN as "disgraceful", he said: "Spreading misinformation about childhood immunisation could be deadly".

-In the NSW Legislative Council, Peter Robert Phelps described the AVN as "insane", while Trevor Khan called the AVN a "danger to public health" for "touting unscientific propaganda".
+In the NSW Legislative Council, Peter Phelps described the AVN as "insane", while Trevor Khan called the AVN a "danger to public health" for "touting unscientific propaganda".

 Anthony John Roberts, the state's Minister for Fair Trading, said that "It is incredibly irresponsible for an avowedly anti-vaccination group to advertise itself as a balanced source of information on vaccination.
 Such action is not only misleading to the public but also dangerous to those who believe they are referring to evidence-based medical advice..."
 The Government, the medical community and the Australian Medical Association led by Associate Professor Brian Owler are in agreement that the name Australian Vaccination Network "is unacceptable".